Ages 6+

 Curious if Wild Explorers is a good fit for your family?
 Please reach out with questions or concerns to Katie at littlegardenplay@gmail.com

-Within our daily rhythm there are four cornerstones that together build the foundation for self-directed learning through play, exploration, and collaboration.
+Within our daily rhythm there are four pillars that together build the foundation for self-directed learning through play, exploration, and collaboration.

 Parents or caregivers are welcome to drop-off or stay on site.
 For parents who stay we ask that you watch from a distance, except for special circumstances that should be discussed with our director prior to the start of class.
 We've found that the more distance that parents give, the more creativity and collaboration that happens for the entire class.
 Regardless if a parent is on site or not, all children should have a backpack with everything they need for the day